PAVILIONS

 Slide to view more >

-A series of cascading pavilions, designed to accomodate a range of family needs and to gently embrace the landscape upon which it falls.
+The plan plays with a series of cascading pavilions, designed to accomodate a range of family needs and to gently embrace the landscape upon which it falls.

 FIRST FLOOR